Key Considerations for EB-5 Due Diligence

 4. Legal and Compliance Review

-Legal risks are a significant concern in the EB-5 Immigrant Investor Program.
+Legal risks are a significant concern in the EB-5 immigrant investment program.
 A thorough legal review should cover:

 5. Risk Mitigation Strategies